 - 1. Verify that the video controller board is fully seated in the server board connector. - 2.
-Reboot the system for changes to take effect. - 3.
-If there are still no characters on the screen after you reboot the system and POST emits a beep code, write down the beep code you hear.
-This information is useful for your service representative. - 4.
+Reboot the system for changes to take effect.

+- 3. If there are still no characters on the screen after you reboot the system and POST emits a beep code, write down the beep code you hear.
+This information is useful for your service representative.
+See "Port-80 Codes and Countdown Codes" on page 94. - 4.
 If you do not receive a beep code and characters do not appear, the video display monitor or video controller may have failed.
 Contact your service representative or authorized dealer for help.